you112ef/OpenManus-RL/Readme.md

 # OpenManus-RL

-OpenManus is an open-source initiative that aims to build a robust agent ecosystem capable of harnessing various powerful tools—such as the MCP tool base and web browsing—to achieve sophisticated reasoning and execution.
-We draw inspiration from existing works like **OSWorld**, **open-interpretor**, and more. **Code coming soon**!

-# OpenManus-RL

 OpenManus-RL is an open-source initiative collaboratively led by **Ulab-UIUC** and **MetaGPT**.

 This project is an extended version of the original [@OpenManus](https://github.com/mannaandpoem/OpenManus) initiative.
 Inspired by successful RL tunning for reasoning LLM such as Deepseek-R1, QwQ-32B, we will explore new paradigms for RL-based LLM agent tuning, particularly building upon foundations.